-Tristar Power Pressure Cooker XL Explosions
+Tristar Power Pressure Cooker Explosion Lawsuit

 Electric pressure cookers have gained popularity over the last decade.
 These high-pressure devices exist in millions of households throughout the U.S. Though these cookers are loved by millions, some are known to be defective and have caused serious injuries during normal use.